 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

 Washington’s Superior Courts are the general jurisdiction courts for the state and the highest trial courts.
 They have original jurisdiction over criminal and civil matters.
 They also handle limited appeals from the lower courts.
-Some Superior Courts have a Juvenile Division to specifically handle all issues dealing with children.
-There are 30 judicial districts in the state and a Superior Court in each of the 39 counties in this state.
-In rural parts of the state, some Superior Courts share one judge.
+Some of these courts have a Juvenile Division to specifically handle all issues dealing with children.
+There are 30 judicial districts in the state and one of these courts in each of the 39 counties in this state.
+In rural parts of the state, some pf these courts share one judge.
 Judges are elected to four-year terms and vacancies are handled by the Governor appointing a judge to fill in until the next election.

 Washington’s Municipal Courts are limited jurisdiction courts and handle mostly city ordinance violations such as traffic cases and parking tickets.
 They can only handle issues that occur within the city limits.
 Their jurisdiction is limited to gross misdemeanors, infractions, domestic violence issues, no-contact orders, and other protective orders.
-Most cities here have Municipal Courts, and more than 2 million total cases are filed in Municipal and District Courts.
-Approximately seven out of eight cases filed in WA courts are processed at the Municipal and District Court level.
+Most cities here have Municipal Courts, and more than 2 million total cases are filed in District and Municipal courthouses.
+Approximately seven out of eight cases filed in WA courts are processed at the District and Municipal level.

 Washington’s District Courts are limited jurisdiction courts also but can handle both criminal and civil cases.
-Many cases seen in District Courts are gross misdemeanors, traffic, and non-traffic violations such as DUIs, reckless driving, driving without a license or assault in the fourth degree.
+Many cases seen in these courts are gross misdemeanors, traffic, and non-traffic violations such as DUIs, reckless driving, driving without a license or assault in the fourth degree.
 They also process preliminary hearings for felonies, civil cases of up to $100,000, contract disputes, personal injury cases, domestic abuse issues, protective orders, small claims of up to $5,000 and landlord/tenant matters.
-District Court judges serve four-year terms, and they must attend 45 hours of training every three years.
+These court judges serve four-year terms, and they must attend 45 hours of training every three years.